 Who needs to complete an energy audit

-If your organisation is a legal entity that meets either or both of the following criteria, your organisation is required to take an energy audit in accordance with Statutory Instrument (SI) 426 of 2014.
+Registered Energy Auditor If your organisation is a legal entity that meets either or both of the following criteria, your organiaation is required to take an energy audit in accordance with Statutory Instrument (SI) 426 of 2014.